aldolat/posts-in-sidebar/readme.txt

 3. The widget displays three posts from a particular category.
 At the bottom you can view the link to the taxonomy which we retrieved the posts from.

 == Changelog ==

+= 1.5 =

+* New: Now the title of the widget can be linked to a user-defined URL (feature request from Mike).

 = 1.4 =